 Dinner at Ufuya-Okinawa old folk house

-Was recommended to this restored quaint heritage building that was renovated out an old traditional Okinawan folk house which was the birthplace of Ufuya’s president.The name ‘Ufuya’ comes from the style of the Asato residence, president’s birthplace, where people would gather from long ago.
-Today, Ufuya (Tel.no: 98-053-0280) has become a world-class famous restaurant which has many times been covered by both local and foreign TV shows and magazines.
+We were recommended to this restored quaint heritage building that was refurbished traditional Okinawan folk house which was the birthplace of Ufuya’s president.The name ‘Ufuya’ comes from the style of the Asato residence, president’s birthplace, where people would gather from long ago.
+Today, Ufuya (Tel.no: 98-053-0280) has become a world-class famous restaurant which enjoyed wide coverage by both local and foreign TV shows and magazines.

 If you want to enjoy the traditional Okinawan cuisine and the famous Agu pork, this is the place.

-The soothing sound from a stream (possibly man-made installation) makes fine-dining ambience that more refined.
+The soothing sound from a stream (possibly man-made installation) enhances the fine-dining ambience.
 But the tables were a tad cramp and menu order can be confusing.
-Average meal about 20,000¥ for a family of four and possibly lower for a couple, depending on the package inclusive.
+Average meal about 20,000¥ for a family of four and possibly lower for a couple, depending on the packages inclusive.

-Our dinner sets and a la carte came meticulously and beautifully prepared.
+Our dinner set and a la carte came meticulously and beautifully prepared.
 The Agu pork is certainly of high-grade as it melts in your mouth.
 Just remember not to overcook in the shabu-shabu.

 Driving up north along Route 58